You are here

 Ever since the Washington Agreement in 1999 the Western central banks have been managing their controlled retreat with the gold price, letting gold rise a fairly steady 15-20 percent per year on average, stretching out their dishoarding as far as they can while trying to maintain some gold on hand for emergency intervention in the currency markets.

-Barrick Gold, the biggest hedger (short) among the gold miners, confirmed all this when it announced some years ago that most of its gold loans had 15-year terms and were what the company called "evergreen" -- always allowed to be rolled over year after year so that the gold never had to be repaid as long as Barrick paid the tiny amount of cash interest due on it every year.
+Barrick Gold, the biggest hedger (short) among the gold miners, confirmed all this when it announced three years ago that most of its gold loans had 15-year terms and were what the company called "evergreen" -- always allowed to be rolled over year after year so that the gold never had to be repaid as long as Barrick paid the tiny amount of cash interest due on it every year:

 Barrick is short more than 9 million ounces of gold and until a few years ago was short much more than that.
 Who would lend so much gold indefinitely and for a mere pittance in interest?
 Only a central bank that meant to suppress gold as part of a scheme to keep government currencies and government bonds up and interest rates down.

 Defending against Blanchard & Co.'s gold price-fixing lawsuit in U.S. District Court in New Orleans in 2003, Barrick went so far as to claim to be the agent of the central banks when it leased and sold gold and to share their sovereign immunity against lawsuit:

 That is, gold is only the tail on the dog here.
 But it's a very strong tail.

 You can find more detail about the gold price suppression scheme here: